 Decoding Antisemitism: An AI-driven Study on Hate Speech and Imagery Online

-The three-year pilot project “Decoding Antisemitism”, carried out by a research team at the Centre for Research on Antisemitism (ZfA, TU Berlin) in collaboration with King’s College London, examines antisemitism in the comments sections of leading media within the political mainstream.
+The pilot project “Decoding Antisemitism,” carried out by researchers at the Centre for Research on Antisemitism (ZfA, TU Berlin) in collaboration with HTW Berlin, King’s College London, and HateLab in Cardiff examines explicit and implicit antisemitism on leading social media.

 Decoding Antisemitism is a research project aiming to identify online antisemitism.
 Learn more here.